Ozoni (New Year’s Mochi Soup)

 Substitutions & Additions

-• Dashi Substitutions: While a Japanese dashi base is recommended for an authentic touch, you can substitute it with chicken broth or vegetable stock if unavailable.
+• Dashi Substitutions: For the most authentic flavor, a Japanese dashi base is ideal.
+But if you don’t have it, you can use chicken broth or vegetable stock as a substitute.

-• Protein Additions: Enhance your ozoni by including proteins such as fish cakes, chicken thighs, or eggs.
+• Protein Additions: Make your ozoni heartier by adding proteins like kamaboko (fish cakes), chicken thighs, shrimp, or eggs.

 Your Questions Answered